Public Radio Satellite System: ContentDepot

 Live feeds are sent in the ContentDepot system as streaming MP2 audio, sent over the same satellite transponder, but as an IP multicast stream (as opposed to a file transfer for pre-recorded programs) which is decoded by a special streaming audio receiver (called a stream decoder) set to the IP multicast addresses assigned for live audio streams on the satellite transponder used by ContentDepot.

 The newest generation of ContentDepot hardware for the PRSS, as of 2014 and also manufactured by International Datacasting, is a special version custom-manufactured for PRSS of their commercially available "Superflex Pro Audio" receiver.
 It combines both the stream decoder for live programming and storage receiver for pre-recorded programming in one rack-mounted system, in previous comparison to separate units for live decoding and program storage respectively with the introduction of ContentDepot.

 Some components of the previous SOSS still are in use in the ContentDepot era: one of the ABR-700 demods (as well as the downconverter) is still used by NPR as a "squawk box" for verbal announcements regarding programming to NPR stations.

+Following 2026 CPB shutdown

+In 2026, the Corporation for Public Broadcasting was dissolved, and the legal mandate guiding the PRSS expired, in accordance with the Rescissions Act of 2025.
+Also in that year, the Big Beautiful Bill scheduled an auction for the radio bands used by PRSS, between 2029 and 2034.

+A legal agreement between CPB and NPR allocated $36 million to fund PRSS through the end of 2030 if possible.
+Another $47 million was donated by CPB to a new nonprofit, Public Media Infrastructure, which would open Public Radio Exchange's Dovetail podcast platform to non-subscribing public radio stations and develop Internet Protocol livestreaming technologies suitable for locations with poor Internet access.